 4.3 Monthly Base Rent Abatement.
 Notwithstanding anything in Section 4.1 above to the contrary and

-provided that Tenant is not then in default under this Lease (beyond any applicable notice and cure period), Landlord hereby agrees to abate Tenant’s obligation to pay monthly Base Rent due under this Lease for the Premises (the “Base
+provided that Tenant is not then in default under this Lease (beyond any applicable notice and cure period), Landlord hereby agrees to xxxxx Tenant’s obligation to pay monthly Base Rent due under this Lease for the Premises (the “Base

 Rent Abatement”) for the first seven (7) full months of the initial Term (the “Base Rent Abatement Period”).
 Tenant acknowledges and agrees that the Base Rent Abatement has been granted to Tenant as additional

 consideration for entering into this Lease, and for agreeing to pay the rental and performing the terms and conditions otherwise required under this Lease.
 If Tenant shall be in default under this Lease, and shall fail to cure such default